 The concept of this resource is simple: each answer choice has a color.
 At the end of the worksheet, students will color a design by matching the question numbers with the answer colors.
 If the picture doesn’t make “sense,” students know that there must be an error in their work.

 Let’s get our students thinking, reading, and reviewing vocabulary with this color by number practice.
 Your purchase includes a PDF download that is perfect for pre-reading, homework and review, or even sending to absent students.

 This resource can be used by classroom teachers, tutors, and parents of students in grades 6-9.
 It provides a variety of practice covering the mentioned topics.

 Purchase includes a printable PDF file in color with answer key.
 Please take a look at the preview file to see more of this resource.

 Email me at email@example.com

-Visit my store for more color by number science and hundreds of other teaching science resources.
+Visit my store for more on classroom management and hundreds of other teaching resources.